barryclark/jekyll-now/_posts/2018-11-16-Invoke-Command-Global-Scope.md

 ![Pester Summons Elder Gods](/images/mocking-pester-itself.png)

-It seemed to break literally any any all mocks for that module's commands. _Very_ odd.
+It seemed to break literally all mocks for that module's commands. _Very_ odd.
 But that's what you get when you play with scopes!

 # The Solution